MeetMulik/Python-Projects/Guess Number/README.md

 # Guess Number
-This project makes use of an inbuilt python module called random
+This project makes use of an inbuilt python module called random.

 ## Installation